-Mama June Likes To Walk Around Naked, How Jennifer & Sugar Bear Met, & More From ‘The Confrontation’
+Mama June Likes To Walk Around Naked, How Jennifer And Sugar Bear Met, And More From ‘The Confrontation’

 — Mama June (@MamaJune_BooBoo) February 22, 2017

 For his part, Sugar Bear insisted that he doesn’t have a problem controlling his temper.

 “I keep hearing about everybody saying I got an anger issue,” he said.

 “You can ask Jennifer and anybody that’s around, they don’t see it.
 I don’t get angry.”